salesforce-ux/design-system-starter-kit/app/views/README.md

 The syntax is very close to traditional HTML, allowing designers and developers alike to get comfortable with the code really quickly.

-## Templates

-A default template is provided in [`_template.html`](_template.html).

-## Views
+## Pages

 Views are HTML or Nunjucks files, e.g. `index.html`, `filename.html`.
+Each page is accessible at `http://your-domain/filename.html`.
 Add as many as needed, and link between them like you would with classic HTML.

+## Templates and partials

+A default template is provided in [`_template.html`](_template.html).

+Partials should have a name of the form `_partial.html` (e.g. `_header.html`).